webplatform/docs/css/concepts/named_flow/index.md

 [[css/concepts/region_chain|''region chain'']].

-The following shows a complex layout featuring a series of regions, with a named flow's content threading through regions ''1'' through ''4'', which form a chain.
-A separate named flow is assigned to the single-element region chain labeled ''A'':
+The following shows a complex layout featuring a series of regions, with a named flow's content threading through regions '''1''' through
+'''4''', which form a chain.
+A separate named flow is assigned to the single-element region chain labeled '''A''':

 [[Image:regions.png|400px]]